apache/pulsar/site2/docs/admin-api-topics.md

 Mode     | Description
 :--------|:------------
-`RoundRobinPartition` | If no key is provided, the producer publishes messages across all partitions in round-robin mode to achieve the maximum throughput.
+`RoundRobinPartition` | If no key is provided, the producer publishes messages across all partitions in round-robin policy to achieve the maximum throughput.
 Round-robin is not done per individual message, round-robin is set to the same boundary of batching delay to ensure that batching is effective.
 If a key is specified on the message, the partitioned producer hashes the key and assigns message to a particular partition.
 This is the default mode.
 `SinglePartition`     | If no key is provided, the producer picks a single partition randomly and publishes all messages into that partition.
 If a key is specified on the message, the partitioned producer hashes the key and assigns message to a particular partition.
 `CustomPartition`     | Use custom message router implementation that is called to determine the partition for a particular message.
 You can create a custom routing mode by using the Java client and implementing the {@inject: javadoc:MessageRouter:/client/org/apache/pulsar/client/api/MessageRouter} interface.